Los Altos Hills Town Council Chambers

 6:15 — Start: Introductions; What is Slow Money? and What is a LION? for new members.

-6:30 — Louise Derrick, Founder and CEO will introduce us to Love A Bee
+6:30 — David Kaisel, Founder and CEO will bring us up to date with Capay Mills

 7:45– Slow Announcements – what other kind would we have?